Wednesday, November 16, 2016

 simple to plant, long trailing vine and bloom, sweet lily pad like greenery on vine. - seed packet, pencil, poke hole in potted plant, depth 1 inch, cover with soil, water= long lasting flowers a month later. germination 10-12 days, sun and part sun.
 Easy to grow, edible flowers

-Transplant seedlings in fall to winter over, then bloom, ensuring me a wonderful spring greeting in the garden next year.
+Transplant seedlings in fall to winter over and bloom, for blooms in the garden the next year.

 Friday, January 8, 2016